Engin-Smith/Sneaker-Store-System/README.md

 ```bash
   Install SqlServer
 ```
-go to directory Modul for connecting to database Example Server name
+go to directory Modul for configuration the connection string to database Example Server name

 ```bash
   DESKTOP-UOR27U4